 - Management focuses on managing a very large and expensive inventory.
 They have over 100,000 SKUs in stock, which enables customers to find unique jewelry.
 It is shown in 36,000 square feet of showroom.

 - They focus on value pricing.
-They offer their customers the “Borsheims price”, which is a promise that they won’t find a better one (so don’t bother shopping around).
+They offer their customers the “Borsheims price”, which is a promise that you won’t find a better price (so don’t bother shopping around).
 She mentioned this creates some conflict with famous brands who want more brand positioning.
 Online retailers like Blue Nile are also an issue as they can offer low-prices.

 - They offer a 90 day return policy.
 Pretty cool.